Roland-Mehes/Roland-Mehes/README.md

 # Hi, I'm Roland! 👋

-A Junior Frontend Developer passionate about building interactive, user-friendly, and visually appealing web applications.
-Currently diving deep into React and the latest web technologies to create efficient and dynamic user interfaces.
-Also exploring fullstack development, expanding my knowledge of backend technologies to become a well-rounded developer.
+🚀 Junior Fullstack Developer (Frontend-focused) Passionate about building interactive, user-friendly, and visually appealing web applications.
+Specializing in React and Next.js for modern, efficient frontend development, while also exploring backend technologies to become a well-rounded developer.

 ### 🌟 What I do:
 - Build responsive and interactive web applications